Women and the environment: Africa

-Latin American and Caribbean
+Latin America and Caribbean

 In Peru, women often participate in food production and family farming yet they do not generally benefit directly from their labor.
 Their work is not considered as valuable as men's.
 Women in the Caribbean have always been associated with agriculture and do have access to land ownership.
 However, women still do not have the same access to technology as men and generally have smaller plots of land.